Iaido, the Japanese art of drawing the sword, is considered

 arts, a method of spiritual development.
 It is one of the

-best arts for conveying the concepts taught in zen.
-Many
+arts for conveying the concepts taught in zen.
+Many practice

 Japan.
-Iaido ranks granted by ITAMA can be certified by
+Eishin-Ryu Iaido ranks can be certified by the

 Kokusai Budoin, IMAF.